Car Insurance Premiums Fall For the First Time Since 2008

 The average cost of fully-comp car insurance cover has fallen for the first time since 2008.
 The cost was down by 3.3% in the last quarter according to the Confused.com/Towers Watson Car Insurance Price index.
 Despite this, the average cost of a comprehensive insurance policy is £816, which is 61% more than it was in 2006!

 Prices for third party fire and theft insurance (TPFT) also fell by 0.4% last quarter.
 This means that premiums decreased for the first time in four years.
 The average cost of TPFT insurance is £1,158.
-Those buying this type of cover tend to be younger than those buying comprehensive cover.
+Those buying this type of cover tend to be younger than those buying a comprehensive cover.

 Of course, car insurance premiums vary dependant on age and experience.
 Young male drivers (17 – 20) pay an average of £2,499 per year, compared to drivers aged 66+ who pay on average £438.

-Location also accounts for price variations.
+The location also accounts for price variations.
 Drivers in areas like Oldham and Bradford have seen the biggest annual increases.
 A 7.1% rise in Oldham made it the location with the fastest growing price increases in the UK.
 But, drivers north of the border enjoyed the biggest price fall.
 Inclusive of a decrease of 13% in Galashiels, followed by Inverness (11.6%) and Kirkwall (11.1%).

 Gareth Kloet, Head of Motor at Confused.com said: